fossasia/phimpme-android/CODE_OF_CONDUCT.md

 *   Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.
 *   Exercise consideration and respect in your speech and actions.
-*   Attempt collaboration before conflict.
+*   Attempt collaboration before the conflict.
 *   Refrain from demeaning, discriminatory, or harassing behavior and speech.
 *   Be mindful of your surroundings and of your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
 *   Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.